AnnasMustafaDev/manim-animations-python/README.md

-This repo contains manim python lessons and exercises for creating animations.
+This repo contains manim lessons and exercises for creating animations in python.